Academic Misconduct.

 This is a process which gives the Chair of the Department Academic Misconduct Panel the option to decide if a student’s work is a clear case of academic misconduct.
 If they make this decision and it is a low level offence and does not require a panel meeting, the Chair can immediately impose a penalty.
 If this does end up happening you will be sent lots of information and will be able to decide on how you would like to proceed.

 This means that the academic investigation team is looking into your work and deciding whether academic misconduct has taken place.
 If they do decide that they need to investigate further, you will receive an email with a letter inviting you to respond in writing or in a meeting.
 You will also be sent a ‘request to investigate’ document, explaining why they have flagged up your work, along with the Turnitin report.
 It’s important that you respond to this email to confirm whether or not you will be attending the meeting.
-Make sure to keep an eye on your emails, but until you receive one from the Academic Investigations team, your grade will be withheld.
+Make sure to keep an eye on your emails, but until you receive one from the Academic Investigations team, your grade will be withheld- no action is required from you at this stage.

 At the moment, Academic Misconduct panels are taking place over Teams.
 We would strongly encourage you to attend the panel if you are able, but there is the option to complete a written response form if you cannot make it.
-The panel will consist of a Chair, another academic member of staff, someone from Academic Investigations who will be taking minutes and yourself (along with a student or member of staff if you want to have someone with you).
+The panel will consist of a Chair, another academic member of staff, someone from Academic Investigations who will be taking minutes and yourself (along with a student, member of staff or an advisor if you want to have someone with you).

 The panel is your opportunity to respond to the allegation and explain how or why you think there may have been similarities in your work.
 The panel will ask you questions but will also give you space to say what you have prepared.
-Students are always given the chance to let the panel know if they have any mitigating or extenuating circumstances which could explain their actions.
-If they are accepted by the panel (who will need evidence) their circumstances will not excuse the misconduct but may be taken into account to reduce the level of any sanction.
+Students are always given the chance to let the panel know if they have any mitigating or extenuating circumstances.
+If they are accepted by the panel (who will need evidence) their circumstances will not excuse the misconduct but may be taken into account when the panel makes a decision.
 They will then outline the possible sanctions and next steps.

 Here are some of the questions that you may be asked in an academic misconduct panel: